Higher Technical Qualifications: Your Questions Answered

 - HTQs ensure that when you graduate you are ‘work ready’.
 This is because they are developed by awarding bodies in association with employers, and cover the knowledge, skills and behaviours necessary for a career.

-- HTQs are level 4 or 5 qualifications – sitting on a level between A levels, T levels, BTEC Nationals etc and undergraduate degrees.
+- HTQs are level 4 or 5 qualifications – sit between A levels, T levels, BTEC Nationals etc and undergraduate degrees.

 - Examples of HTQs are certain foundation degrees, Higher National Certificates (HNCs), Higher National Diplomas (HNDs) or Diplomas of Higher Education (DipHEs).